 “We think that class B multifamily is almost recession-proof,” said Robert E. Hart, founder, CEO and president of TruAmerica Multifamily.
 Demand for workforce housing remains steady even in a financial crisis, he continued.
 Renters might double up, but demand for affordable apartments still exceeds supply.

-Other institutional investors have recently followed suit, targeting workforce housing and Class-B value-added multifamily properties.
+Other institutional investors followed suit, targeting workforce housing and Class-B value-added multifamily properties.

 Supply Lags Demand For Multifamily Apartment Buildings